Tobexgbosh2003/Optimizing-Supply-Chain-Process-for-Improved-Efficiency-for-Onyx-Data-August-2025/README.md

-Optimizing Supply Chain Process for Improved Efficiency for Onyx Data, August 202r5
-Title: Supply Chain Analysis
-Project Overview
-This data analysis reveals a transparent view of the dataset showcasing supply chain performance from production to distribution.
-This will aid stakeholders in optimizing supply processes and making more informed decisions.
-I have curated two well-detailed and interactive dashboards that provide insights into products, supplier performance, logistics, and inventory trends.

-Data Source:
-Onyx Data provided this dataset via their LinkedIn profile.
-It contained 26 columns and 100 rows.
-Dataset

-Tools:
-Power Query in Power BI: Data cleaning and formatting.
-Excerpt of Uncleaned Dataset:

-Excerpt of Uncleaned Dataset
-Excerpt of Cleaned Dataset:

-Excerpt of Cleaned Dataset
-Power BI: Visualization.
-Data Processing:
-I deployed Power BI DAX's functionality to track total KPI metrics amongst essential data fields such as product type and Shipping carriers.

-Data Analysis:
-Overview: I have identified key revenue drivers, including product performance, customer demographics, SKU performance, to gain a clear understanding of inventory trends and availability.

-Supplier and Logistics: This analysis uncovered supplier performance, shipping analysis and transportation modes.

-Dashboard:
-Overview:

-Overview Dashboard
-Supplier & Logistics:

-Supplier Logistictics Dasboard
-Key Findings:
-Total revenue generated was 577.60k.

-Product type: Skincare products generated 40% with 241.63k of the revenue which is the highest compared to haircare's 30% and cosmetics 28%.
-It also has the highest defect rate, requiring quality control improvements.

-Geographically, Mumbai generates the highest revenue with over 138k.

-Customer Demographics: Female Customers contributes the majority of revenue.

-Manufacturing cost: Skincare products cost more to produce with over 41% gap.

-SKU Performance: SKU 51,38,31,90, 2.. generates the highest revenue in this top 5 hierarchy.

-Inventory: The stock level totaled to 4,777 units with an average lead time of 16 days.
-Adequate marketing strategies should be implemented to bridge or minimize the gap between product volumes and product sold.

-Inspection Result: Skincare products and Supplier 1 records the most number of passes and proves to be more viable.

-Supplier Performance: Supplier 1 generates the most revenue, has the highest lead time variation, which could impact delivery times and customer satisfaction.

-Logistics: Total shipping cost equals 554.81 with Carrier A having the highest shipping costs, suggesting a need for cost optimization strategies.

-Road is the most preferred transportation mode by customers, but it also has the highest average shipping cost.

-Recommendations:
-By implementing the following recommended actions, the company can optimize its supply chain, improve customer satisfaction, and drive revenue growth:

-Products with more sales should always be in stock to boost revenue.

-Locations with lower sales and revenue may require localized marketing or distribution strategies.

-Explore alternative suppliers to reduce reliance on Supplier 1.

-Prioritize timely deliveries to improve customer satisfaction.

-Optimize delivery routes and prioritize Carrier C to minimize transportation costs and delivery time.

-Implement quality improvement initiatives like waste management to reduce defect rates.
+Optimizing Supply Chain Process for Improved Efficiency – Onyx Data (August  2025) Project Overview

+This project provides a detailed analysis of Onyx Data’s supply chain dataset, offering transparency into operations from production to distribution.
+The aim was to uncover actionable insights that help stakeholders improve supply chain efficiency, reduce costs, and enhance decision-making.

+The analysis was conducted using Structured Query Language (SQL) for data exploration and performance tracking, complemented by Power BI for dashboard visualization.

+Data Source

+The dataset was sourced from Onyx Data’s official LinkedIn page.
+It contains 26 columns and 100 rows, covering multiple facets of the supply chain, such as product details, suppliers, logistics, and customer demographics.

+Tools Used

+SQL (MySQL / PostgreSQL): For data cleaning, querying, and analysis.

+Power BI: For building interactive dashboards and visual summaries.

+Power Query: For preprocessing, data formatting, and integration with Power BI.

+Data Preparation & SQL Analysis

+I created and structured the supply chain database using SQL, beginning with a custom table schema that included key metrics such as product type, supplier name, transportation mode, manufacturing cost, and defect rate.

+I then ran a series of Exploratory Data Analysis (EDA) queries to answer critical business questions such as:

+Which products and SKUs drive the highest revenue?

+Which supplier delivers the most consistent performance?

+What are the most cost-effective transportation modes and routes?

+How do manufacturing and shipping costs impact profitability?

+Each query was designed to extract operational insights and performance indicators across the supply chain lifecycle.

+Power BI Visualization

+After executing and validating the SQL queries, I connected the processed data to Power BI to create two interactive dashboards:

+Overview Dashboard: Displays product performance, revenue distribution, customer segments, and geographic insights.

+Supplier & Logistics Dashboard: Highlights supplier performance, logistics efficiency, lead time variation, and shipping cost trends.

+Key Findings

+Total Revenue: ₦577.60K

+Product Category: Skincare products generated 40% ($241.63K) of total revenue, outperforming Haircare (30%) and Cosmetics (28%).
+However, skincare also showed the highest defect rate, signaling quality control issues.

+Geographic Insights: Mumbai contributed the highest revenue with over ₦138K.

+Customer Demographics: Female customers drove the majority of total sales.

+Manufacturing Cost: Skincare products incurred the highest production cost (41% higher) than others.

+Top Performing SKUs: SKUs 51, 38, 31, 90, and 2 ranked as the top 5 revenue contributors.

+Inventory: Total stock stood at 4,777 units, with an average lead time of 16 days — indicating room to improve turnover rates.

+Supplier Insights: Supplier 1 generated the highest revenue but exhibited significant lead time variation, which could affect customer satisfaction.

+Logistics:

+Total shipping cost amounted to $554.81, with Carrier A being the most expensive.

+Road transport was the most preferred mode but also had the highest average cost per shipment.

+Recommendations

+To optimize supply chain performance, the following actions are suggested:

+Maintain consistent stock levels for top-performing products to prevent revenue loss.

+Target low-performing regions with localized marketing strategies.

+Diversify supplier base to reduce dependence on Supplier 1.

+Prioritize timely deliveries to enhance customer satisfaction.

+Optimize delivery routes and leverage Carrier C for cost efficiency.

+Introduce quality improvement and waste reduction programs to lower defect rates.